Fishing & Boating

 Parking Permits

 Parking permits can be purchased at the time of tag registration or renewal and are good for one year.
-Parking permits to State Parks can be purchased at Kansas Wildlife & Parks District Office (KWPDO).
+Parking permits to State Parks can be purchased at Kansas Wildlife & Parks District Office.
 If you desire to purchase a permit at any time other than when receiving your tags, contact:

 Kansas Wildlife & Parks District Office